Transition to Product Management (2025 Guide)

 • Knowledge of user experience (UX) principles and best practices: user research, user-centered design, user feedback and testing, user empathy, user-centric metrics, accessibility, user onboarding, and user retention, with the ability to apply these principles in the development and design of products.

-• Business acumen: Understanding key business concepts such as finance, marketing, and operations can help to make informed decisions that align with the overall business strategy.
+• Business acumen: Understanding key business concepts such as finance, marketing, and operations can help make informed decisions that align with the overall business strategy.

 • Industry knowledge: Knowledge of the specific industry in which the product operates can help predict market trends and customer needs.